Webinar

 Furthermore, they must ensure that the documented evidence of account approval, termination, and deactivation is readily accessible for auditing purposes when requested.

 Now that you are familiar with the key aspects.
-Let's learn the guidelines you need to follow while creating an access management policy.
+Let's learn about the danger of not having security policies.

 Guidelines For A Well-Structured Access Management Policy